 artist for over 40 years has provided me with creative freedom and fulfilment.
 I have also lectured in digital photography at Stratford upon Avon College.

 Avoiding a 'retired' label, I am still able to use my experience and knowledge to help others.
-Surrounded by stunning countryside, I can offer creative tutorials and workshop courses.
-Judging by the high number of people who keep returning, digital photography and art classes are very popular and appreciated by those who attend.
+Surrounded by stunning countryside, I can offer creative tutorials and workshop.
+Judging by the high number of people who keep returning, digital photography and art classes are in high demand.
 The classes and single lessons run at certain times of the year and are easy, fun, and motivational.

 Besides, what can be more enjoyable than taking time out in the amazing Wiltshire countryside whilst capturing amazing rural backdrops?

 The Picture Framer (ART-iFRAME)

 Over 25 years ago, my brother laid down the foundations for a respected bespoke and commercial framing business.
 In 2009, after a successful framing course in Birmingham, I tried my hand at picture framing in Stratford upon Avon albeit on a very small scale.
 This proved to be very successful and led to a new name with 'ART-iFRAME' offering a fully equipped framing and picture restoration workshop.

 Richard White Creative (RWC)

 RWC, situated in the pretty village of Yatton Keynell in Wiltshire, provides a number of creative services including art and photography classes, bespoke picture framing and greeting cards.
 I can also offer wedding, family and event photography.